folio-org/folio-org.github.io/doc/automation.md

 <img src="/images/FOLIO-Software-Build-pipeline.png" alt="FOLIO Software Build Pipeline" srcset="/images/FOLIO-Software-Build-pipeline.svg">
 <!-- Peter Murray has the source of this SVG as an OmniGraffle file -->

-The project is using a continuous integration -- or CI -- system (described below) that builds new versions of the software whenever a developer makes a change as well as on a timed basis.
+The project is using a continuous integration -- or CI -- system (described below) that builds new versions of the software whenever a developer makes a change, as well as on a timed basis.
 The CI system automatically builds environments that are used for various purposes by the developers, the product owners, and the testers.
 In order to fully understand this diagram, keep in mind that there are two parts to FOLIO -- the part called “Stripes” which is the software running in the browser and the part called “Okapi” which is running on the server.